Combat Your Sedentary Lifestyle Using This 1 Strategy

 While it may not sound like much, research is showing that prolonged sitting is extremely harmful to your health.

-Fortunately, there is one strategy that you can begin implementing right now that has proven to have a profound impact on your health.
+Thankfully, there is one strategy that you can begin implementing right now to combat your sedentary lifestyle

-It is so simple, that anyone can do it, right now, while you're at work, with no equipment.
+It is so simple, you can do it right now, while you're at work, with no equipment.

 So what is this secret strategy?

 Get up from your seat, and get up often.

 It's that simple.

 As we mentioned before, the vast majority of people spend a ridiculously large amount of time sitting down.